cms-dev/cms/docs/Detailed timing configuration.rst

 the contest time window (as defined by ``end_time``) by the value of ``extra_time``, but only for that contestant.
-Therefore, setting ``extra_time`` to S seconds effectively allows a contestant to use S seconds more than before (regardless of the time she started the contest).
+Therefore, setting ``extra_time`` to S seconds effectively allows a contestant to use S seconds more than before (regardless of the time they started the contest).

 Again, delay time is similar, but it shifts both contestant and